 Missouri Legal Services provides contact information for legal aid offices throughout the state here.

 Montana’s official state guidance on housing matters during the COVID-19 pandemic can be found here.

 Rent and mortgage assistance is available to qualified residents, with applications due Nov.
 10, 2020.
 The state website recommends contacting nonprofit NeighborWorks Montana if you need help applying: 406-604-4500.

 Legal Aid of Nebraska has up-to-date resources and information for tenants affected by the coronavirus here.

 Legal Aid of Nebraska’s COVID-19 and disaster relief hotline is 844-268-5627.

-Nevada’s state government provides links to information regarding the pandemic for consumers, including housing issues, here.
+Nevada’s state government provides links to information regarding the pandemic for consumers, including community resources and unemployment information, here.